pywbem/pywbemtools/docs/pywbemcli/commands.rst

 <UP-ARROW> and <DOWN-ARROW> keys to step through the history file or by using
 incremental search of the command history.

-The incremental search is initiated by <CTRL-r> and does a search based on a string entered after the <CTRL-r> for the last command containing the search string.
+An incremental search is initiated by <CTRL-r> (similar to some shells like bash) and does a search based on a string entered after the <CTRL-r> for the last command containing the search string.
 The search string may be modified and <UP_ARROW>, <DOWN-ARROW> will find other commands containing the search string.
 Hitting <ENTER> selects the currently shown command.

 see :ref:`interactive mode` for more details on using this mode and the search.